gabriele-rdzh/KodeKloud-Kubernetes-L1/task-08/README.md

 # Output
 No resources found in default namespace.
 ```
-As we can see, there's nothing ther so...
+As we can see, there's nothing there, so...

 *One Eternity Later*
 ```bash